sbooth/AudioFrameworks/README.markdown

 1. Download
 2. Decompress
 3. Rename folder to "libdiscid-src"
-4. Move the folder into into discid/
+4. Move the folder into discid/
 5. Build